Pylons/docs-style-guide/contributing.md

 Contributing
 ============

-All projects under the Pylons Projects, including this one, follow the guidelines established at [How to Contribute](https://pylonsproject.org/community-how-to-contribute.html) and [Coding Style and Standards](https://pylonsproject.org/community-coding-style-standards.html).
+All projects under the Pylons Projects, including this one, follow the guidelines established at [How to Contribute](https://pylonsproject.org/community-how-to-contribute.html), [Coding Style and Standards](https://pylonsproject.org/community-coding-style-standards.html), and [Pylons Project Documentation Style Guide](https://docs.pylonsproject.org/projects/docs-style-guide/).

 You can contribute to this project in several ways.